 In one of the most advanced European Commission blockchain labs, I saw innovations of the future, in Brussels, Belgium: a generalist Care AI doctor built on blockchain.
-One of my companies, Medcera, a healthcare startup, which would launch publicly on Aug 1 2018, had been invited.
-Our vision on Medcera is huge, and we are building extremely brilliant AI systems which could help deliver miracles through efficient healthcare systems in Africa.
+Two of my companies were invited: Medcera, a healthcare startup, and Zenvus, Africa’s pioneering agriculture technology company which is deploying agro-smart contracts on blockchain.
+For Medcera, specifically, our vision is huge, and we are building extremely brilliant AI systems which could help deliver miracles through efficient healthcare systems in Africa.

 Medcera is a web-based EMR (electronic medical record) and EHR (electronic health record) system with patient portal.
 It provides physicians and medical professionals with EMR/EHR and medical practice management technology that includes charting, scheduling, e-prescribing, medical billing, lab and imaging center integrations, referral letters, training, support and a personal health record for patients.